Redesigned the current e-commerce website of Toys”R”Us, adding more features for the users with an aim to increase the rate of online conversion.

 Who are the users?

-A remote interview with 8 participants, some of whom are loyal & some who are infrequent in store customers, were conducted
+A remote interview with 8 participants, some of whom are loyal & some who are infrequent in store customers, were conducted to help in understanding user expectations when they are shopping for toys online.

 A usability test done on the current website also helped in identifying the issues users face while using the website.